metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/08-start-date.md

+---
+description: "Determines the start date of the mint."
+---

+import { Accordion, AccordionItem } from '/src/accordion.jsx';

 # Start Date

 The **Start Date** guard determines the start date of the mint.
 Before this date, minting is not allowed.